 - Specialized Support

 Our Ed Forum is the place to learn about our disease from WM specialists who are involved in many areas of clinical practice and research.
 Presentations are aimed at the layperson and address: symptoms and complications of the disease, current treatment options, new therapies, and recent research findings that may someday lead to a cure.
 The Ed Forum also offers breakout discussion groups on specific topics of interest to both patients and caregivers.
-Many of the medical professionals remain for the duration of the Forum and are available to talk with attendees on an informal basis.
-Each Ed Forum concludes with the popular “Ask the Doctor” question-and-answer session, moderated by Dr. Robert Kyle, of the Mayo Clinic.
+The Ed Forum environment offers networking meetups for sharing experiences and supporting each other.
+Many of the medical professionals remain for the duration of the Forum which provides an opportunity for attendees to talk with the experts on an informal basis.
+Each Ed Forum concludes with the popular “Ask the Doctor” question-and-answer session.

 Since 2000 the IWMF has co-sponsored the IWWM International Doctor-Patient Forum.
 This educational meeting occurs bi-annually in different parts of the world following the International Workshop on WM (IWWM) for Physicians/Researchers sponsored by the Dana-Farber Cancer Institute.
 IWWM International Doctor-Patient Forums have been held in France, Greece, Italy, UK, US, Sweden and the Netherlands.